Monday to Friday at various times 08:05 – 17:30 (19:20 if late surgery) and Saturdays 09:05 – 10:00.

 For routine appointments please ask for an appointment with the doctor you usually see.
 This helps to provide continuity of care.

-You can also make a GP appointment on line via the link at the top of this page.
+You can also make a certain appointment on line via the link at the top of this page.
 Please ask at reception for information about how to gain access to this service.

 Emergency (Urgent) Surgeries